 Going on a camping trip is the perfect way to explore the great outdoors, and you have plenty of options.
 If you choose the right location you can discover secluded areas of natural beauty and take in the sights, sounds, and smells along the way.
 If you’re more of a thrill seeker, you can even rent a bike or an ATV for an epic adventure.
 You don’t need much with you when you’re sleeping under the stars, and there’s nothing stopping you from getting lost in nature.
 Whether you’re planning a staycation or going abroad, here are five awesome ways to explore on your camping trip.

 If you stay somewhere with the option to rent an ATV, there’s no cooler way to cover more ground.
 Companies such as Yellowstone ATV rentals offer the opportunity to ride a four-wheeler across a range of trails, each one suited to different needs and skill sets.
 If you’re up to the challenge, you could end up having the adventure of lifetime.
-They’re great for exploring wild terrain, and you might just spot some local wildlife while you’re whizzing along.
+Just like a UTV, ATVs are great for exploring wild terrain, and you might just spot some local wildlife while you’re whizzing along.

 If you like a puzzle, you could join the world’s largest treasure hunt.
 For those of you who’ve never heard of geocaching, it’s essentially a scavenger hunt set up by an international online community.
 You can download the app and follow the maps to look for hidden treasures.
 Once you’ve found them, be sure to put them back and share your experiences on the website.
 You can even hide your own geocaches.
 Why not join the game on your next camping trip?